Morocco vs Burundi: International Friendly Preview

 When does Morocco vs Burundi kick off?

-The match kicks off on Tuesday, May 26, 2025, at 11:00 GMT.
-This is an international friendly fixture outside the standard club football calendar.
+The match kicks off on Tuesday, May 26, at 11:00 GMT.
+This timing falls within an international match window, allowing both nations to field their full squads.

 What is Morocco's current FIFA ranking?